pnpm/pnpm.io/docs/npmrc.md

 When set to `true`, dependencies that are already symlinked to the root `node_modules` directory of the workspace will not be symlinked to subproject `node_modules` directories.

+### dedupe-injected-deps

+Added in: v8.13.1

+* Default: **false**
+* Type: **Boolean**

+When this setting is enabled, [dependencies that are injected](package_json.md#dependenciesmetainjected) will be symlinked from the workspace whenever possible.
+If the dependent project and the injected dependency reference the same peer dependencies, then it is not necessary to physically copy the injected dependency into the dependent's `node_modules`; a symlink is sufficient.